luciaddeveloperplatform/luciadria2020nolint/README.md

 In this sample an empty map is added to the webpage page

-## How to use.
+## How to install.
-Simply download or clone this project from Github
+Simply download or clone this project from Github.
+Change directory to the location of the repository and install your npm dependencies.

-To setup the modules of the LuciadRIA API type
+## To setup the LuciadRIA API modules type

 * npm install --save file_path_to_your_luciadria_package

-Example:

-### Main package (Addap the path to your local LuciadRIA folder)
+### For the main package (NOTE: Addap the path to your local LuciadRIA folder)

 * npm install --save C:\luciad\LuciadRIA_2020.0.01\packages\es6\ria

-### Optional packages (Addap the path to your local LuciadRIA folder)
+### Optional packages (NOTE: Addap the path to your local LuciadRIA folder)
 * npm install --save C:\luciad\LuciadRIA_2020.0.01\packages\es6\geometry
 * npm install --save C:\luciad\LuciadRIA_2020.0.01\packages\es6\symbology